 BA (Hons) Theology and Religious Studies, University of Cambridge

-As a keen singer, Ewan’s interest in religious music began when he sang as a treble at Magdalen College Oxford.
-Since then, he has always sought out opportunities to sing in choirs of any sort, and is looking forward to making use of the St Andrews music scene.
+As a keen singer, Ewan has always sought out opportunities to sing in choirs of any sort, and is involved in various ways in the excellent St Andrews music scene.
 In his spare time, he enjoys long walks, cooking and eating good food, reading, and playing football.
 He has been a lifelong Newcastle United fan, through which he has learned about ideas of eternal suffering and existential anguish.